 What's scarier than being pregnant for the first time?
 Few things.
 Guess what makes being pregnant for the first time even scarier?
 Googling pregnancy stories.
 Looking online for reassurance.
 Anxiety and pregnancy are happy bedfellows.
-Unfortunately, many women are all too delighted to share their horror stories online.
+Pregancy horror stories abound online.
 Thus, this internet search and a budding baby in the oven is not a winning combo.

 But, it was too late.
-I’d done it to myself.
-Twelve weeks pregnant, terrified, on the brink of a full-blown panic attack.
+I’d done it to myself and I'd already taken that Google plunge.
+Now, I was twelve weeks pregnant, terrified, and on the brink of a full-blown panic attack.
 Eight more months of horror awaited me and at the end of that rainbow a ruined body, saggy tits, and a loose vagina, that’s what the internet promised me.
 What could I do to reassure myself?
 I don’t have any friends with children.
 My mom passed away.
 Who could I turn to for support?

 I decided to write a blog that would focus on the positive aspects of pregnancy.
 It’s true, I’d never been pregnant before, but I knew it couldn’t be all bad.
 I wanted to be the optimistic light that I’d gone searching for in the darkness of the internet.
 I wanted to provide that comfort for future women.
 So, I called it Positive Preggos.
 It was an incredible outlet for me to channel my anxieties and reframe scary things.
 And it worked!
 I had women writing me about how helpful it was, how much they wish they’d read these sorts of posts when they were pregnant.
 But this blog would be more than just a healthy channel for my anxiety.
 This blog was my gateway into the writing community on Twitter.